adityamukund/proteinholes/README.md

 classifier contains attempts to train classifiers on the dataset to look at the similarity of various types of designed proteins

-test contains initial systems we've tested on -- as of 2016/04/21, these include:
+test contains initial systems we used to make sure that the workflow was usable:

 1. a single alpha helix (helix)
 2. a single beta sheet (beta_sheet)